Starting Over and the New Normal

 I have a confession.

-I’ve been failing as a blogger.
-I’ve been sorely ignoring my duties to the public.
+I feel like I’ve been failing as a blogger.
+Sorely ignoring my duties to the public.
 I’m supposed to deliver money-saving advice, provide guidance on profitable side hustles, and even offer an empathetic viewpoint of how challenges can be thrown at you when you least expect it.

 How many new personal finance blogs have emerged over the past few months?
 Probably many.
-So many newbie PF bloggers who have no idea who I am, or that I ever even existed.
-(In addition to the seasoned bloggers who were out there already, but also never knew I existed… )
+So many newbie bloggers who have no idea who I am, or that I ever even existed.

 I’ve been shirking these duties, burying my head in the sand, blissfully ignoring this platform that I sculpted and sweated and struggled into existence several years ago.